 Student Activities and Organizations

-Art Majors Organization (AMO) facilitates the exchange of ideas between art students of all classes.
-AMO provides art students the opportunity to display their talents throughout the campus, and also creates a community for artists at Cornell to cultivate, foster, and encourage their passion and interest in fine art.
+Art Majors Organization (AMO) facilitates the exchange of ideas between art students of all years in the Department of Art.
+It brings together a community for artists to cultivate, foster, and encourage passion, and an interest in fine art.
+The club hosts events geared toward encouraging interactions between art students — undergraduates and graduates alike.
+Contact the Department of Art for more information.

-The Association for Preservation Technology student group is dedicated to advancing the application of technology to the conservation of the built environment.
+The Association for Preservation Technology is dedicated to advancing the application of technology to the conservation of the built environment.
+Contact the Department of City and Regional Planning for more information.

 Convivium is a graduate student group that organizes a series of dynamic gatherings for any student interested in discussing matters of architecture, urbanism, and their relationships to cultural production.